CCTV-5

 CCTV-5 (中国中央电视台体育频道), also known as the Sports Channel, part of the China Central Television family of networks, is the main sports broadcaster in the People's Republic of China.
 CCTV-5 began broadcasting on 1 January 1995.
 CCTV-5 now broadcasts 24 hours a day, 7 days a week.

+Satellite distribution began on 30 November 1995 using the Apstar-2 satellite.
+On 17 December 2019, CCTV-5 launched on the terrestrial network in Macau.
+The launch was delayed several times due to unresolved rights problems.

 Current sports coverage

 CCTV-5 has coverage of the following sports leagues, teams, and events: